Planetary system: System architectures

-The Solar System consists of an inner region of small rocky planets and outer region of large gas giants.
+The Solar System consists of an inner region of small rocky planets and outer region of large giant planets.
 However, other planetary systems can have quite different architectures.
-Studies suggest that architectures of planetary systems are dependent on the conditions of their initial formation.
-Many systems with a hot Jupiter gas giant very close to the star have been found.
-Theories, such as planetary migration or scattering, have been proposed for the formation of large planets close to their parent stars.

-At present, few systems have been found to be analogous to the Solar System with terrestrial planets close to the parent star.
+At present, few systems have been found to be analogous to the Solar System with small terrestrial planets in the inner region, as well as a gas giant with a relatively circular orbit, which suggests that this configuration is uncommon.
 More commonly, systems consisting of multiple Super-Earths have been detected.
+These super-Earths are usually very close to their star, with orbits smaller than that of Mercury.
+Other systems have been found to have a hot Jupiter gas giant very close to the star.
+Theories such as planetary migration or scattering have been proposed to explain the formation of large planets close to their parent stars.
+Overall, studies suggest that architectures of planetary systems are dependent on the conditions of their initial formation.

-Classification of Planetary System Architectures
+Classification

-Research has shown that there are four classes of planetary system architecture.
-The four classes of planetary system archtecture are defined based on how the mass of the planets is distributed around the host star.
-The different types of planetary systems, when classified using planetary masses, are:
+Planetary system architectures may be partitioned into four classes based on how the mass of the planets is distributed around the host star: